Instill AI

 Papers that pass screening move to a more detailed extraction collection with 23 columns covering:

-- Human judgment — reviewer confidence, free-text notes
+• Human judgment — reviewer confidence (manual), free-text notes (manual)

 Why Two Reviewers Need Four Collections